ronisbr/PrettyTables.jl/docs/src/man/filters.md

 !!! note

-    The filters do not change the row and column numbering for the others modifiers such as formatters and highlighters.
+    The filters do not change the row and column numbering for the others modifiers such as column width specification, formatters, and highlighters.
     Thus, for example, if only the 4-th row is printed, then it will also be referenced inside the formatters and highlighters as 4 instead of 1.

 ## Example